near/nearcore/pytest/tests/loadtest/locust/README.md

 | Social DB  | `SocialDbUser` | `social` | `--social-db-wasm $WASM_PATH` | Creates a single instance of SocialDB and registers users to it.
 Users post messages and follow other users.
 (More workload TBD) |
 | Congestion | `CongestionUser` | `congestion` | `--congestion-wasm $WASM_PATH` | Creates a single instance of Congestion contract.
 Users run large and long transactions. |

-For congestion workload you will need to use the following contract
+For the congestion workload you will need to use the following contract:

 ```sh
 # This assumes your shell is are in nearcore directory